 - 410.11 A1 The level of the self-interest threat might be impacted when a large proportion of fees charged by the firm or network firms to an audit client is generated by providing services other than audit to the client, due to concerns about the potential loss of either the audit engagement or other services.
 Such circumstances might also create an intimidation threat.
-A further consideration is a perception that the firm or network firm focuses on the non-audit relationship, which might create a threat to the auditor's independence. - 410.11 A2 Factors that are relevant in evaluating the level of such threats include: - The ratio of fees for services other than audit to the audit fee. - The length of time during which a large proportion of fees for services other than audit to the audit fee has existed. - The nature, scope and purposes of the services other than audit, including: - Whether they are recurring services. - Whether law or regulation mandates the services to be performed by the firm. - 410.11A3 Examples of actions that might be safeguards to address such self-interest or intimidation threats include: - Having an appropriate reviewer who was not involved in the audit or the service other than audit review the relevant audit work. - Reducing the extent of services other than audit provided to the audit client.
+A further consideration is a perception that the firm or network firm focuses on the non-audit relationship, which might create a threat to the auditor's independence. - 410.11 A2 Factors that are relevant in evaluating the level of such threats include: - The ratio of fees for services other than audit to the audit fee. - The length of time during which a large proportion of fees for services other than audit to the audit fee has existed. - The nature, scope and purposes of the services other than audit, including: - Whether they are recurring services. - Whether law or regulation mandates the services to be performed by the firm. - 410.11 A2a Where a firm or a network firm provides a sustainability assurance engagement addressed in the Independence Standards in Part 5, the fee for that sustainability assurance engagement does not impact the level of the self-interest threat or intimidation threat created by the proportion of fees for services other than audit to the audit fee. - 410.11 A3 Examples of actions that might be safeguards to address such self-interest or intimidation threats include: - Having an appropriate reviewer who was not involved in the audit or the service other than audit review the relevant audit work. - Reducing the extent of services other than audit provided to the audit client.